Evaluating your Playground for SEN Play

 Surfacing

 • Rubber wet pour.
 Mixed on-site and poured into place on your playground, wet pour is a smooth surface that wheelchairs can easily roll across.
 This makes the playground experience so much easier for those with disabilities – uneven surfaces mean that wheelchairs can’t navigate across, so it excludes children in wheelchairs from accessing the same equipment and resources as their able-bodied counterparts.
-Wet pour can also be easily customised with different colours and patterns – see our wet pour solution for examples.
+Also, wet pour can be easily customised with different colours and patterns – see our wet pour solution for examples.

 • Artificial grass.
-Thanks to its smooth, flat surfacing, artificial grass makes for an easily accessible ground option, as wheelchairs can easily roll across.
+Because of its smooth, flat surfacing, artificial grass makes for an easily accessible ground option, as wheelchairs can easily roll across.
 Additionally, it has a very robust makeup, and can withstand heavy footfall , so you don’t have to worry about how much traffic your turf can take.
 Our Green Frog Artificial Grass is a perfect example of a robust and smooth safety surfacing option.

 clean wetpour